 The Executive office, led by Superintendent Chris Reykdal, oversees internal agency operations and external agency programs.

 Financial Resources works with local school systems in the appropriate expenditure and reporting of state and federal education funds, and provides payments of both state and federal resources to local school systems and other entities as appropriate.

 IT supports the agency's technological requirements, data reporting, and overall infrastructure.

 Learning and Teaching provides leadership, service and support for the development and implementation of research-based learning standards and curriculum to ensure that all learners achieve at high levels.
 Subject areas include:

 School Facilities oversees several programs, including the School Construction Assistance Program that provides funding assistance for facility planning, new construction and modernizations of school buildings.

 Secondary Education & K-12 Supports provides leadership and resources to Washington state schools and counselors who ready students for academic success and career preparation.

 Special Programs & Federal Accountability, through both state and federal programs -- including the Elementary and Secondary Education Act -- assists school districts in raising the academic achievement of students who face the challenges of disability, poverty, second language acquisition, learning difficulty, and mobility.

 Special Education oversees the state and federal services that are provided to special education students in Washington.

-Student and School Success develops and distributes training, tools, and resources to support the improvement of all state schools and districts, and provides state technical assistance and support to schools and districts in improvement status.
+System and School Improvement develops and distributes training, tools, and resources to support the improvement of all state schools and districts, and provides state technical assistance and support to schools and districts in improvement status.